Loaded with healthy fats, protein, and bright lime flavor, these Paleo energy bars are a tropical trip to paradise for your taste buds!

-Just two Brazil nuts gives you enough of the trace mineral selenium’s RDA…a nutrient key in the function of your thyroid and metabolism and very hard to get in our food.
+- BRAZIL NUTS: Just TWO Brazil nuts gives you enough of the trace mineral selenium’s RDA…a nutrient key in the function of your thyroid and metabolism and very hard to get in our food.
 It is also a great antioxidant, combating those free radicals we encounter in our day-to-day lives.

-Hemp hearts are another nutritious addition, touted for their highly digestible protein content, as well as containing all 9 essential amino acids.
-It also has high amounts of essential fatty acids.
+- HEMP HEARTS: Hemp hearts are another nutritious addition, touted for their highly digestible protein content, as well as containing all 9 essential amino acids.
+It also has high amounts of plant based essential fatty acids.

 Since I am always looking for new and creative grab and go snacks, this one was a fun one for me.
 A twist on some of my family’s favorites, but in a totally new flavor profile.
 Your taste buds will thank you for something new and fresh!

 - You can use my homemade coconut butter or any store bought.
 This stuff is seriously addicting!!

 - Hemp hearts are a nutritional power house, you should definitely get these into your diet!!

 Paleo Energy Bars w/ Lime, Hemp, & Brazil Nuts Recipe: